Bascil/golang-fiber-backend/README.md

 DB_PASS=
 ```

-Then in your Go app you can do something like
+Then in your Go application you can do something like

 ```go
 package main